Train At Pine Rest | Psychology Predoctoral Internship

 Bruce Retterath, PhD, Licensed Psychologist

 Bruce Retterath, PhD, is a licensed psychologist who has practiced at Pine Rest Christian Mental Health Services since 1993.
-He is the manager of the Psychological Consultation Center at Pine Rest.
 Dr. Retterath completed his undergraduate and doctoral degree at the University of North Dakota.
 His prior work experience includes inpatient, outpatient and residential settings.
 Dr. Retterath’s current clinical areas of interest include the assessment and treatment of ADHD, anxiety disorders and mood disorders, diagnostic/personality evaluations, pre-surgical evaluations, learning disability evaluations, and management consultations.
-Dr. Retterath is a member of the Anxiety Disorders Association of American, American Association of Christian Counselors, and Michigan Psychological Association.
+Dr. Retterath is a member of the Anxiety Disorders Association of American and the American Association of Christian Counselors.

 Dr. Schirmer believes that empowering relationships are central to healing and recovery.
 Her clinical orientation is rooted in cognitive behavior theory and therapies.
 Dr. Schirmer’s areas of interest include working with clients experiencing life transitions, work stress and interpersonal conflict; as well as those struggling with depression, anxiety, living with a chronic mental illness, suicidality, and co-occurring mental health and substance use disorders.